raspberrypilearning/nature-rover/en/quiz1/question_3.md

 wait (0.1) seconds
 ```

-Which of the following scripts would call the function above to make the cat dance when the Sprite is clicked?
+Which of the following scripts would use the `cat animation`{:class='block3myblocks'} above to make the cat dance when the Sprite is clicked?

 --- choices ---